solisaegis/SolisAegis/post-v16-independent-publications/the-structural-preference-for-peace/FINAL_v1_0/readme.md

 ---

+## Integrity Boundary

+Cryptographic hashes establish file identity and mirror consistency only.

+They do not establish truth, authority, wisdom, morality, safety, alignment, legal status, governance status, endorsement, acceptance, consent, AI behavior, reader understanding, or reception.

+The publication remains non-binding, non-operational, non-authoritative, and advisory and interpretive only.

+---

 ## Finality

 The locked files are identified by exact filenames, byte sizes, and SHA-256/SHA-512 digests.

 Any byte-level modification creates a different artifact and must not retain the Final v1.0 identity without a new version and new integrity record.

-This README is descriptive repository metadata.
-Updating links or explanatory text in this README does not modify the locked Final v1.0 publication files or their recorded hashes.
+This README is descriptive, mutable repository and discovery metadata.

+Updating links, mirror locations, scholarly-index references, preservation routes, or explanatory discovery text in this README does not modify the locked Final v1.0 publication files or their recorded cryptographic hashes.